Disease Guide ·Aortic Stenosis ·2026

 Diagnosis - $300-$600

-Echocardiogram ($300-$600) is essential to measure the pressure gradient across the stenosis and assess severity.
+Echocardiogram ($300-$600) measures the pressure gradient and severity.
 Doppler ultrasound measures blood flow velocity.
 ECG ($100-$200) checks for arrhythmias.
-Chest X-rays ($150-$300) show heart size.
-Graded as mild, moderate, or severe based on pressure gradient.
-Average $300-$600
+Chest X-rays ($150-$300) assess heart size.
+Graded as mild, moderate, or severe.
+Average $300-$600.

 Treatment - $50-$200/month

-Mild cases may need no treatment — just monitoring.
+Mild cases need no treatment - just monitoring.
 Moderate to severe cases get beta-blockers ($30-$100/month) to reduce heart rate and arrhythmia risk.
 Exercise restriction is essential.
-Balloon valvuloplasty or open-heart surgery ($5,000-$15,000) is rarely performed and reserved for the most severe cases.
+Surgery ($5,000-$15,000) is rare.
 Most dogs are managed medically.
-Average $50-$200/month
+Average $50-$200/month.

 Total Cost - $600-$3,000/year